Meet Our Team

 Dr. Conway holds degrees from Arizona State University (D.M.A. in choral conducting), the University of Georgia (M.M.Ed.), and Brenau University (B.M.Ed.).

 When Dr. Conway is not enjoying teaching, she loves reading, completing puzzles, and spending time with her loving husband, Bradley, and their two daughters, Mia and Zoe.
-She can’t wait for season two and to be able to show North Georgia what Lux can do!
+She can’t wait for season three and to be able to show North Georgia what Lux can do!

 Benji Stegner, Accompanist